 Apple’s ‘tuning’ of images from the new iPhone SE – the way it thinks a photo should look – is interesting, with the processing appearing to follow in the footsteps of that in the iPhone 11 range, favoring a cooler-looking scene.

 This results in images that look less warm compared to those from even the iPhone XS from 2018 (which, to our eye, are more visually appealing), but the processing does produce snaps with good levels of sharpness and clarity.

-In a side-by-side comparison with the iPhone 11 Pro Max, the most feature-packed phone Apple has ever created, the iPhone SE doesn’t perform as well… but that’s understandable for the price.
+In a side-by-side comparison with the iPhone 13 Pro Max, one of the most feature-packed phone Apple has ever created, the iPhone SE doesn’t perform as well… but that’s understandable for the price.
 It’s clear that the SE has a tendency towards overexposing in some scenarios, with some of the color and vividness lost in a few pictures.

 One in particular saw us having to massively drop the exposure of a nature scene taken under forest cover.
 Despite the darker conditions, the image was far too bright – it seemed the new iPhone SE camera was trying too hard to compensate.
 We often found that the images on the viewfinder were much brighter than in real life, which usually meant we had to tweak the exposure.

 However, in a direct comparison with the best iPhone on the market, there wasn’t as much of a difference as the massive gulf in terms of price tag would suggest.
 You don’t get things like night mode (which is superb, and worth looking into if you’re considering the iPhone 11) or the additional ultra-wide and 2x zoom cameras.

 In terms of the image quality you do get, the differences are small, but still there to see.
 Not all the tricks have come off – for instance, the depth of field capabilities on the iPhone SE aren’t as strong (due to the aforementioned lack of a depth-sensing lens).